-Everything You Need to Know About Assumable Mortgages
+Everything You Need to Know About Assumable Mortgage Loans

 What Is an Assumable Mortgage Loan?

-Mortgage assumption is not always the best homebuying option, however.
+Mortgage assumption is not always the best homebuying option.
 Some buyers would be better off obtaining an FHA, VA, USDA, or conventional loan on their own.
 Also, not all home loans are assumable.

 How Does an Assumable Mortgage Work?